Abuse is mistreatment by any other person or persons that violates a person's human and civil rights.

-If you are worried about contacting the police you can always contact Social Services to talk things over first.
+If you are worried about contacting the police you can always contact us to talk things over first.

 - A member of staff will listen to your concerns and may ask you some necessary questions to ensure that they understand the persons circumstances fully.

 - The member of staff will advise you about what is likely to happen next.

 - If the person is in critical danger, we will arrange to visit the person immediately and offer support to minimise the risks.

 - If the person is at substantial risk of harm, we will arrange to visit the person within 48 hours.